mcook42/Virtual-World-for-Reddit/Documents/Use Case 2.md

  * Post/Comment Karma: There are three different house models to represent Post/Comment Karma.
 When the user has more than 500,000 combined karma, the house is a mansion.
 When the user has between 1,000 and 500,000 karma, the house is a normal house.
 When the user has less than 1,000 karma, the house is a cardboard box.

- * Subscribed subreddits: A teleportation device exists along the wall of the living room for every subscribed subreddit.
-Stepping inside the teleportation device causes the user to appear in front of the corresponding subreddit building.
+ * Subscribed subreddits: A teleportation device exists in the center of the living room.
+Stepping inside the teleportation device brings up an option menu containing a list of all subscribed subreddits.
+Upon choosing a subreddit, the user is teleported outside of the building representing that subreddit.

  * Mailbox: A mailbox exists outside of every house to represent the mailbox.
 Interaction with the mailbox allows the user to view all messages within the mailbox.